-- Calorie restricted dieting - Especially HCG diets or VLCD (very low calorie diets).
-These diets have been shown to reduce metabolism, increase reverse T3 and make permanent weight loss almost IMPOSSIBLE.
+- Calorie-restricted dieting - Especially HCG diets or VLCD (very low-calorie diets).
+These diets (4) have been shown to reduce metabolism, increase reverse T3 and make permanent weight loss almost IMPOSSIBLE.

-- Chronic illness and infections - This includes viral infections like infectious mononucleosis, bacterial overgrowth syndromes like SIBO and even chronic illness like: cancer, cardiac/heart disease, arthritis, diabetes and even obesity itself.
+- Chronic illness and infections - This includes viral infections like infectious mononucleosis (5), bacterial overgrowth syndromes like SIBO and even chronic illness like cancer, cardiac/heart disease, arthritis, diabetes and even obesity itself.

-- Chronic Inflammation - ANY cause of inflammation can result in decreased T4 to T3 conversion and higher levels of Reverse T3.
-Inflammatory states include: any untreated autoimmune disease, leptin resistance, insulin resistance, intestinal dysbiosis, cancer, etc.
+- Chronic Inflammation - ANY cause of inflammation can result in decreased T4 to T3 conversion (6) and higher levels of Reverse T3.
+Inflammatory states include any untreated autoimmune disease, leptin resistance, insulin resistance, intestinal dysbiosis, cancer, etc.

-- Chronic untreated Gut infections/Imbalances - Up to 20% of T4 is converted to T3 in the gut, which means if you have gut issues you are missing out on up to 1/5th of your conversion power!
-Gut imbalances include: SIBO, dysbiosis, reflux/GERD, yeast overgrowth, history of chronic antibiotic use and inflammatory bowel disease.
+- Chronic untreated Gut infections/Imbalances - Up to 20% of T4 (7) is converted to T3 in the gut, which means if you have gut issues you may be missing out on up to 1/5th of your conversion power.
+Gut imbalances include SIBO, dysbiosis, reflux/GERD, yeast overgrowth, history of chronic antibiotic use and inflammatory bowel disease.

-- Emotional and physiological stressors - This includes social issues like: death of a loved one, family problems, divorce, etc. And it also includes trauma: psychological (PTSD) and physical (motor vehicle accidents, TBI or otherwise).
+- Emotional and physiological stressors - This includes social issues like the death of a loved one, family problems, divorce, etc. And it also includes trauma: psychological (PTSD) and physical (motor vehicle accidents, TBI or otherwise).
 Read more here.
+(8)

-- Certain Medications - The most common medications causing elevated Reverse T3 include: Blood pressure medications, diabetic medications, anti-seizure medications, narcotics and anti depressants.
-Take for instance beta blockers, these are used to treat the symptoms of Hyperthyroidism (9) and they are commonly used to treat blood pressure (10).
+- Certain Medications - The most common medications causing elevated Reverse T3 include Blood pressure medications, diabetic medications, anti-seizure medications, narcotics, and antidepressants.
+A common example is the use of beta blockers which can be used to treat the symptoms of Hyperthyroidism (9) and they are commonly used to treat blood pressure (10).